xebialabs/blueprint-cli/docs/blueprints-v2.md

 ### Expression tag (`!expr`)

-Blueprints support custom expressions to be used within parameter definitions and file declarations (`spec` part in YAML file).
-Expression tag can be used in any Parameter, File(except `path`) & IncludeBefore/IncludeAfter(except `blueprint`) fields.
+Blueprints support custom expressions to be used within parameter definitions, file declarations & includeBefore/includeAfter (`spec` part in YAML file).
+Expression tag can be used in parameter/parameterOverrides fields `default`, `value`, `promptIf`, `options`, `validate`, file/fileOverrides field `writeIf` & includeBefore/includeAfter fields `includeIf`.

 You can use a parameter defined in the parameters section inside an expression.
 Parameter names are case sensitive and you should define the parameter before it is used in an expression, in other words you can't refer to a parameter that will be defined after the expression is defined in the `blueprint.yaml` file or in an included blueprint.